Christmas : lights, window displays and markets in Paris Region

 The installations-course in lights

 For several years now, during the holiday season, the Paris Region has been covered with Christmas light routes that offer extraordinary immersive strolls.
 Discover below the 2021 map of these invitations to an enchanting stroll.

-This year, in the north of the capital, Groupe F is imbuing the Parc de La Villette with magic from 2 December 2021 to 2 January 2022 with its magnificent light installations which are dotted along a marvellous, free, poetic stroll.
+In the north of the capital, Groupe F has imbuing the Parc de La Villette with magic from 2 December 2021 to 2 January 2021 with its magnificent light installations along a marvellous, free, poetic stroll.

-West of the capital, the Lumières en Seine are bringing the Saint-Cloud national park alive along an enchanting two-kilometre trail, with luminous decorations, musical entertainment and illuminated water features.
+West of the capital, the Lumières en Seine has brought the Saint-Cloud national park alive along an enchanting two-kilometre trail, with luminous decorations, musical entertainment and illuminated water features.

-In the heart of Paris, from 29 November to 30 January at nightfall, the Jardin des Plantes is full of giant luminous creatures which give a dreamlike feel to its Illuminated Evolution trail, a journey through time that starts with the origins of life and features dinosaurs and other prehistoric animals.
+In the heart of Paris, at nightfall, the Jardin des Plantes is full of giant luminous creatures which give a dreamlike feel to its Illuminated Evolution trail, a journey through time that starts with the origins of life and features dinosaurs and other prehistoric animals.